2018 WIL Africa Conference

 A MESSAGE FROM CONFERENCE CO-HOSTS

-The Co-hosts welcomes SASCE delegates to our vibrant, multicultural and dynamic city, pulsing the pace and energy of cosmopolitan Durban.
-We are proud to host the 3rd WIL AFRICA Conference presented by SASCE focusing on WIL from Policy to Implementation in the African Continent.
+The Co-hosts welcomes SASCE delegates to Durban our vibrant, multicultural and dynamic city, pulsing the pace and energy of cosmopolitan Durban.
+We are proud to host the 3rd WIL AFRICA Conference brought to you by SASCE focusing on WIL from Policy to Implementation in the African Continent.